fg-research/website/docs/_sources/blog/product/posts/cnn-kmeans-control-chart-clustering.rst.txt

     <p>
     The number of features extracted by the encoder is determined by the number of hidden units of the linear output layer.
-    These extracted features are then used for training the K-Means clusterer.
+    These extracted features are then used as input by the K-Means clusterer.
     </p>

 ******************************************